carpentries/instructor-training/episodes/18-management.md

 >>  going too fast", "speak up", "that learner needs help", and, "It's
 >>  time for a bathroom break" are all useful.
 >>
->>- The person who isn't teaching shouldn't interrupt, offer
+>>- The person who is not teaching should not interrupt, offer
 >>  corrections, elaborations, or amusing personal anecdotes, or do
 >>  anything else to distract from what the person teaching at the time
 >>  is doing or saying.
 The one exception is that it's sometimes